pmq20/ruby-packer/README.md

 	rubyc bin/rails
 	./a.out server (or a.exe server on Windows)

-### Producing a Single Ruby interpreter Executable (I.e. Raw Ruby without your Project)
+### Packing a Raw Ruby Interpreter Executable

+I.e. packing the raw Ruby interpreter without packing with your Project:

 	git clone --depth 1 https://github.com/pmq20/ruby-packer
 	cd ruby-packer